-We believe civil society and independent media are the key drivers of social change and progress across Eastern Europe and Central Asia.
+We believe civil society and independent media are the key drivers of social change and progress across Central and Eastern Europe and Central Asia.
 We want to help realise that change by enabling civic groups and independent journalists to connect with their communities, reach new audiences and strengthen their sustainability.

 We take a broad definition of civil society and independent media.
-We work with everyone from NGOs and established independent media outlets to grassroots campaigners, bloggers, influencers, artists, designers, marketing professionals and social business entrepreneurs.
+We work with everyone from NGOs and established independent media outlets to grassroots campaigners, bloggers, content creators, artists, designers, marketing professionals and social business entrepreneurs.
 There’s an enormous potential for these different spheres to cooperate and infuse civil society with new ideas and skills needed to effectively push for change and improve people’s lives.

 The Centre offers flexible funding to civil society groups and independent media to help them innovate, reach out to new communities and boost their sustainability.
 The programme is built on the understanding that well-resourced, locally-rooted civil society groups can be the leaders in spreading the values of an open society.

 Through fellowships, internships, study trips, workshops and seminars, our Learning & Exchange Programme encourages cross-border experience sharing among civil society leaders, researchers, political scientists, analysts, artists and academics.
-Participants are exposed to new ideas, people and possibilities and have a vehicle to share their own experiences.

 Šimon is the Chair of the Prague Civil Society Centre board.
 He is the co-founder and Executive Director of the Czech NGO People in Need, the largest humanitarian, developmental and human rights organisation in Central and Eastern Europe.
 He was one of the student leaders of the 1989 Velvet Revolution before serving as a foreign policy expert on the Balkans and human rights issues for President Václav Havel.
 He received the Czech Medal of Merit in 2002 and the European of the Year Award in 2003.
 He is also a member of the European Council on Foreign Relations (ECFR) and sits on the boards of the European Partnership for Democracy and Eurostep.